revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary><b>Show Answer</b></summary>
 <blockquote markdown="1">

 - In traditional web technology, the client requests for a web page (HTML/JSP) and the server sends the resource (or HTML page), and the client again requests for another page and the server responds with another resource.
 - The problem here is a lot of time is consumed in the requesting/responding or due to a lot of reloading.
 - Whereas, in the SPA technology, we maintain only one page (`index.html`) even though the URL keeps on changing.

 </blockquote>
 </details>

  ---

-5. Have you used Angular in your project?
+5.Have you used Angular in your project?
 Can you list some of the features of Angular?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)